 When to visit: Anytime during daylight hours; hours for going inside the Santa Claus House vary

-Time needed to enjoy: 10 minutes for the statue; 45 for the house
+Time needed: 10 minutes for the statue; 45 for the house

 What if Santa was 42 feet tall and made out of fiberglass?
 That’s the reality in the town of North Pole, Alaska, where the world’s largest Santa Claus statue stands outside the Santa Claus House, which resides on St. Nicholas Drive.
 Could this place get any more Christmasy?
 Nope!
 And that’s the appeal.

-Weighing in at 900 pounds, the statue was built for the World’s Fair in Seattle in 1962 but rightfully found its way to North Pole in 1983.
+Weighing in at 900 pounds, the statue was built for the World’s Fair in Seattle in 1962 but rightfully found its way to North Pole.
 How much paint is needed to give Santa color?
 Try three gallons of black, five gallons of white, and 10 gallons of red.